Quantum Visual Fields with Neural Amplitude Encoding: Related Work

-Our work is inspired by 3D-QAE~\cite{rathi20233d}, the first model for sparse 3D point cloud auto-encoding with hand-crafted quantum amplitude embeddings.

-The authors note that the method suffers from limited scalability and underperforms classical models.
-A closely related work to ours is QIREN by Zhao et al.~\cite{zhao2024quantum}, which employs a sandwich structure, i.e., a quantum circuit layer placed between classical pre- and post-processing.
-They leverage the circuit's Fourier processing property to project queries into Fourier features, followed by a classical dense layer for inference.
-This draws parallels to classical Fourier encodings, with the Fourier spectrum size growing exponentially.
-While the approach is theoretically well-motivated, its practical utility remains debated, as the reliance on heavy classical post-processing reduces the quantum component to a mere feature extractor, thereby undermining the potential computational advantage.
+Our work is inspired by 3D-QAE~\cite{rathi20233d}, who developed hand-crafted quantum amplitude embeddings for encoding 3D point clouds.
+However, their method, as acknowledged by their authors, suffers from limited scalability and underperforms classical models.
+Another related work is QIREN by Zhao et al.~\cite{zhao2024quantum}, which employs the sandwich structure, i.e., a quantum circuit layer placed between classical pre- and post-processing.
+They leverage the circuit's Fourier connections to project queries in the Fourier basis, followed by a classical dense layer for inference.
+This draws parallels to classical positional or Fourier encodings, with the Fourier spectrum size growing exponentially.
+While theoretically motivated, its practical utility is debated as heavy classical postprocessing reduces the quantum component to a feature generator.
 In contrast, our framework avoids such post-processing and more heavily relies on the ansatz; see an algorithmic comparison in Table~\ref{tab:comparative}.
 We use a learnable, energy-based Boltzmann-regulated amplitude encoding, which is a critical step towards unlocking the potential of quantum computing as demonstrated empirically in Sec.~\ref{sec:Experiments}.
 At the same time, our carefully designed ansatz evolves the encoded data and ensures robust gradient feedback.